MileHacker Logo

 • Bus travel provides a common plus budget-friendly technique for intercity journeys.

-• Valledupar's main bus the depot is Terminal de Transportes de Valledupar, south of the city center.
+• Valledupar's main bus the depot is Terminal de Transportes de Valledupar, south of downtown.

 • Major companies: Expreso Brasilia, Copetran, Unitransco, Rapi Ocho.